 This is much simpler than wiring up the equivalent Apache Directory Server beans.
 The most common alternative configuration requirements are supported by attributes on the ldap-server element and the user is isolated from worrying about which beans they need to create and what the bean property names are.
 [10].
 Use of a good XML editor while editing the application context file should provide information on the attributes and elements that are available.
-We would recommend that you try out the Spring Tool Suite as it has special features for working with standard Spring namespaces.
+We would recommend that you try out the Eclipse IDE with Spring Tools as it has special features for working with standard Spring namespaces.